Please be aware that we receive more e-mails than we have time to answer, so please read this page before sending any questions.

 1. What can I do to get prepared?We recommend that volunteers acquaint themselves with the context of the refugee situation and with cultures of the Middle East.
 Our program focuses on the humanitarian policy of "do no harm".
 We have seen wonderful efforts on the ground by volunteers and without them a lot of the relief efforts for refugees would disappear.
 We recognise the importance of sending well-prepared volunteers in order to have a positive impact and ensure the wellbeing of everyone involved.
 We ask all incoming volunteers complete a module on humanitarian assistance through Disaster Ready.
 Details about this training will be sent to you after registration.
 Self-care is very important, and if you feel like you need help, there is support available.

 2. What should I wear?The weather in Greece sometimes changes dramatically from day to day.
 We recommend that volunteers pack heavy-duty shoes and clothes resistant to rain and wind, as well as clothes for hot days.
 Please ensure you wear shirts that cover your shoulders and trousers that reach below the knee so that we can be culturally sensitive to the populations we serve.
-For volunteers on Lesvos, wetsuits, helmets, life jackets and backpacks are available to be loaned for beach clean-up operations.

 3. Should I get a SIM card?Yes!
 You need to bring an unlocked phone and purchase a Greek SIM card with data.
 Most of our communication is done over Whatsapp and it is important to be able to stay in touch.
 SIM cards can be purchased in the bigger cities.